traefik/traefik/docs/index.md

 # storageFile = "acme.json"

 # Entrypoint to proxy acme challenge to.
-# WARNING, must point to an entrypoint on port 80
+# WARNING, must point to an entrypoint on port 443
 #
 # Required
 #
-# entryPoint = "http"
+# entryPoint = "https"

 # Enable on demand certificate.
 This will request a certificate from Let's Encrypt during the first TLS handshake for a hostname that does not yet have a certificate.
 # WARNING, TLS handshakes will be slow when requesting a hostname certificate for the first time, this can leads to DoS attacks.